richelkim/Roam/README.md

 # Roam

-For people who like going somewhere.

-Roam is a Toronto-area hiking club made by students.
+Roam is a Toronto + GTA hiking club made by students, for everyone.

 ## RSVP configuration